-Plan to Enjoy One Meal on a Traverse City Beach
+9. Plan to Enjoy One Meal on a Traverse City Beach

 They are really late in the summer so plan on a post-dinner time.
 No glass at the beach though!
 So take your drink in a travel cup.
-If it is a nice night swim in the water as the sunsets.
+If it is a nice night, swim in the water as the sunsets.
 There is nothing more magical.
 The best beaches are the ones that position due west so Empire Beach at the end of M72 is a great choice typically.

-Make sure to have National Park and State Park Passes for Your Trip
+10. Make sure to have National Park and State Park Passes for Your Trip

-You need these for most places unless if they are part of the Leelanau or Grand Traverse Conservancy (those we hope you donate to if they are used).
+You need these for most places unless they are part of the Leelanau or Grand Traverse Conservancy (those we hope you donate to if they are used).
 So having it on hand, makes it speedy to get through the line heading into the Dune Climb or Pierce Stocking Drive.

-Bring The Right Footwear for Hiking in Sleeping Bear Dunes
+11. Bring The Right Footwear for Hiking in Sleeping Bear Dunes

 With all the adventuring and then heading to a winery having the right footwear is necessary.
 We live in Chacos, Birkenstocks, and Blundstone.
 See this post for more ideas.
 If you don’t bring the right things we have great shoe stores up here, but these three brands should get you through your time north.